France battles 'monster' wildfire as heatwaves scorch Europe | Science-Environment

 The head of the European Space Agency, Josef Aschbacher, said successive heatwaves, shrinking rivers and rising land temperatures as measured from space left no doubt about the toll on agriculture and other industries from climate change.
 "It's pretty bad.
 We have seen extremes that have not been observed before," Aschbacher told Reuters.

 ESA's Copernicus Sentinel-3 satellite series has measured "extreme" land surface temperatures of more than 45C in Britain, 50C in France and 60C in Spain in recent weeks.
-Britain's Met Office on Thursday issued a four-day "extreme heat" warning for parts of England and Wales.
+More than 57,200 hectares have gone up in flames so far in France this year, nearly six times the full-year average for 2006-2021, data from the European Forest Fire Information System shows.

-In Portugal, more than 1,500 firefighters spent a sixth day fighting a wildfire in the central Covilha region that has burned 10,500 hectares, including parts of the Serra da Estrela national park.
-In Spain, electrical storms triggered wildfires in half a dozen regions.
-Hundreds of people were evacuated from the path of one blaze in the province of Caceres.
+French authorities said temperatures in the Gironde region would reach 40 Celsius (104 Fahrenheit) on Thursday and stay high until Saturday.
+Firefighters warned of an "explosive cocktail" of weather conditions with wind and the tinder-box conditions helping fan the flames.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)